-Brown University, in affiliation with the Intercollegiate Center for Classical Studies (the Centro), offers this unique two-week summer program in the heart of Rome.
-Students explore Roman life and culture through a wide range of disciplines – archeology, history, literature, language, and the arts.
+The On Location: Rome program, in affiliation with the Intercollegiate Center for Classical Studies (the Centro), explores Roman life and culture through a wide range of disciplines – archeology, history, literature, language, and the arts.

 Passport/Visa Requirement: A passport is required.
 US and EU citizens do not require a visa.

 Application Deadline: March 25, 2019

 Students in the Rome program enroll in two courses:

 Why learn Italian only in the classroom when you’re in Italy?
 The city of Rome will be our classroom as we take our course out onto the street for a unique and immersive learning experience.
 Students learn Italian organically, by hearing, reading, and speaking the language in a fun and low-pressure environment.
 Ordering cappuccino, shopping excursions, and gelato “crawls” will be part of your coursework.
 This course is taught in Italian.

 Rome, the Eternal City, has been constantly inhabited from the 8th century BC to the present, thus making it one of the richest and most stratified living human settlement.
 This class explores Rome’s topography and its evolving relationship with power and society.
 To this end, the students are going to visit specific sites all around the city and analyze their connections to institutions and people, and evaluate their importance in the formation of Rome’s distinctive identity.